MicrosoftDocs/well-architected/well-architected/azure-vmware/operations.md

 - Use IaC to deploy and provision infrastructure in a way that's repeatable, auditable, and consistent.
 - Automate expansion and contraction by using IaC.
-- Use version control systems such as Azure DevOps or Git to track changes, collaborate, and roll back code to previous versions as needed.
+- Use version control systems to track changes, collaborate, and roll back code to previous versions as needed.
 - Take advantage of the blue-green concept by creating a staging environment that mirrors production and test environments before you go live.
 - Maintain the last good state of your application by using snapshots, cloning your disks, and having version-controlled code.